MadryLab/trak/docs/source/bert.rst

 custom task, text classification.
 If you haven't, you should first check out :ref:`MODELOUTPUT tutorial` to familiarize yourself with the notion of a model output function and how we implement it inside :code:`TRAK`.
+Adapting to text classification is pretty simple as the task at hand is still classification.

 We will use a pre-trained langauge model (`bert-base-cased <https://huggingface.co/bert-base-cased>`_) from HuggingFace and finetune it on the `QNLI (Question-answering NLI) task <https://huggingface.co/datasets/SetFit/qnli>`_, which is a binary classification task.
 You can find the end-to-end example `here <https://github.com/MadryLab/trak/blob/main/examples/qnli.py>`_.

 Model and Data